Board Members

 Secretary

-secretary, student sexology at the KU Leuven (Belgium).
-She obtained a Bachelor’s degree in Media and Communication (2017 – 2020) at the Erasmus University, where she also did her Minor Gender and Sexuality.
-(2019-2020).
-She considers gender and Sexuality to be very important subjects, which is why she went on to do her master’s degree in Gender Studies (2020 – 2021) at Utrecht University (cum laude).
+Secretary, researcher at the University of Leiden (Netherlands).
+She obtained a Bachelor’s degree in Media and Communication (2017 – 2020) at the Erasmus University.
+She did her master’s degree in Gender Studies (2020 – 2021) at Utrecht University (cum laude) and subsequently studied Sexology at the KU Leuven (Belgium).

 Jia Li Puma Stehlik (she/her)